karthikcsridhar/trumpet-notifications/README.md

 ```

 ### API response format:
 Make sure your notifications backend API returns data in this format.
-The field names are self explanatory.
+The property names are self explanatory.
+If your property names are different, you can tell the library the name of your corresponding properties using the "options" (above) via "responsePayloadStructure" property.

 ```
 {